DivSeek-Canada/tripal-crop-docker/_tutorials/create-site/prerequisites.md

 ## Installation of Docker

-To run Docker, you'll obviously need to [install Docker first](https://docs.docker.com/engine/installation/) in your target Linux operating environment (bare metal server or virtual machine running Linux).
+To run Docker, you will need to [install Docker first](https://docs.docker.com/engine/installation/) in your target Linux operating environment (bare metal server or virtual machine running Linux).

 For our installations, we typically use Ubuntu Linux, for which there is an [Ubuntu-specific docker installation](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-using-the-repository) using the repository.